Alamantus/Lexiconga/README.md

 #### Dictionary Settings
 Under the Settings menu, you'll see some additional options:

+The **Dictionary is Public** checkbox determines whether or not the current dictionary can be viewed by anyone online using the Public Link that appears when checked.
+Public dictionaries are explained more below.

 The **Change Dicitonaries** dropdown box contains the names of all of your created dictionaries.
 If you have more than one, selecting a different dictionary from the list will immediately download and display that dictionary.

 The **Create New Dictionary** button will instantly create and save a new blank dictionary to your account.